California Stewardship Alliance californiastewardship.org

 JOSH is a Python command-line tool, not an AI system.
 Every determination it produces is the output of four arithmetic operations on published data.
 The code is open source under AGPL-3.0 so any city, engineer, or developer can inspect, verify, and run the calculation independently.

-JOSH downloads data automatically from four public sources — Cal Fire, OpenStreetMap, the U.S. Census Bureau, and the city boundary from Census TIGER — and applies the HCM 2022 capacity table, NFPA 101 mobilization design basis, and NIST Camp Fire timeline as a pipeline of deterministic calculations.
+JOSH downloads data automatically from four public sources — Cal Fire, OpenStreetMap, the U.S. Census Bureau, and the city boundary from Census TIGER — and applies the HCM 2022 capacity table, NFPA 1660 / 1616 community mass-evacuation design basis, and NIST Camp Fire timeline as a pipeline of deterministic calculations.
 There is no machine learning, no model training, and no probabilistic inference.
 The software is an automation layer over arithmetic.

 The pipeline has three stages: data acquisition (Stage 1 downloads and caches all inputs), capacity analysis (Stage 2 builds the road network, applies hazard degradation, and identifies evacuation route bottlenecks), and the objective standards engine (Stage 3 runs the ΔT test and generates the determination and audit trail).
 Every stage reads from config files that expose every parameter, making the full calculation transparent to any reviewer.